-At the heart of the Thames Gateway, Medway is a vibrant, thriving destination offering a rich cultural heritage as well as a thriving economy.
-The area is also only 30 minutes from London.
+Medway is at the heart of the Thames Gateway, only 30 miles from central London.
+It's a vibrant, thriving destination offering a rich cultural heritage as well as a thriving economy.

-It takes its name from the magnificent river that flows through it and comprises of the five towns of Rochester, Chatham, Gillingham, Rainham and Strood.
+It takes its name from the magnificent river that flows through it.
+Medway comprises the five towns of Rochester, Chatham, Gillingham, Rainham and Strood.

 Medway’s economy is worth £4.8bn, with a growth rate ahead of the rest of the UK.
 The projected growth in Medway’s economy is helped by Medway’s geographical position, benefiting from comprehensive transport links within the UK and Europe.